“If practice makes perfect, and no one’s perfect, then why practice?”

 What Kind of Practice is Best if You Want to Improve?

-A practical test of this “10,000” rule is being done by Dan McLaughlin who quit is job at the age of 30 and has been practicing his golf game six days a week, living off savings and some wise stock picks and by renting his house.
-He has about 6,000 more hours of practice to go in order to see if he will get good enough to play in the Masters Golf Tournament.
-His results to date–4,000 hours have lowered his handicap to 7 which means he is better than 85% of the male U.S. golfing public.
+A practical test of this “10,000” rule is being done by Dan McLaughlin who quit his job at the age of 30 and has been practicing his golf game six days a week, living off savings and some wise stock picks and by renting his house.
+He has about 4,000 more hours of practice to go in order to see if he will get good enough to play in the Masters Golf Tournament.
+His results to date–about 6,000 hours have lowered his handicap to 7 which means he is better than 85% of the male U.S. golfing public.
 Dan keeps an interesting Blog which highlights his journey.